 Hydraulic dredging was selected based on the sediment characteristics, simplicity of transporting the slurry and the ability to meet the project goals and project schedule.
 The dredging equipment sizes for the Fox River Cleanup Project were selected based on the thickness of the sediment "face" to be dredged and the water depth.
 The dredging equipment is located in areas of the river to accommodate production goals given the changing dredge slurry densities and flow rates.
 These particular dredges were highly successful in Little Lake Butte des Morts.

-The 10-inch dredges are being used where larger thicknesses of contaminated sediment are present.
-The eight-inch dredge is used where there are thinner accumulations of contaminated sediment and to complete dredging to the required elevation where the 10-inch dredges have removed the overlying sediments.
+The 10-inch dredge has been used where larger thicknesses of contaminated sediment are present.
+The 8-inch dredges are used where there are thinner accumulations of contaminated sediment and to complete dredging to the required elevation where the 10-inch dredge has removed the overlying sediments.

-In addition, the eight-inch dredge is constructed to operate in waters as shallow as two feet deep.
+In addition, the 8-inch dredges are constructed to operate in waters as shallow as two feet deep.
 This allows for dredging in areas traditionally requiring mechanical dredging (e.g., clamshell bucket on a crane loading into barges), increasing production and shortening the overall cleanup schedule while reducing the amount of clean sediment that is dredged.

-Crews are conducting dredging activities 24 hours a day, five days a week, avoiding peak times for recreational boaters on Saturdays and Sundays.
+Crews conduct dredging activities 24 hours a day, five days a week, avoiding peak times for recreational boaters on Saturdays and Sundays.